 Those are the reasons I would shy away from cash advances.
 Not that this is a habit you’ve gotten into, but it’s worth warning against.
 Never automatically turn to a bank for help when you’re in a tight spot.
 Rather than being a long-term solution to problems,

 So, yes, consider other methods to scrape up some funds before swiping your card.
 For example, you could sell something of considerable value.
 Look around for items you can do without, such as a bicycle that you might not ride anymore.
 Or have a garage sale to get rid of a whole bunch of little things that will add up to a lot.
 Even if the proceeds don’t cover the entire amount you owe, if it’s a big enough chunk, it may be enough to satisfy your friend until you can give more.

 In the event that you have nothing at all to sell or that your buddy just wants the cash right now, fine.
 He did you a major favor, and you’ve to make good on it on his terms.
 This may be one of those rare occasions I say take the cash advance.
 Swallow the extra costs involved, and pay the man.
 After you do, make a commitment to not draw from your account this way again.
 Delete your total debt in a maximum of three cycles, too.
 With the balance that’s already on the card, that would mean payments of about $415 per month, assuming an APR of 22 percent.

-Will that be hard to do while only working part-time?
+hard to do while only working part-time?
 Sure.
 But struggling though a financial dilemma when you’re young and able-bodied is part of becoming self-sufficient and strong.
 In years to come, you can even impress your children with the classic, “Why, when I was your age I lived on nothing but noodles for a few weeks to make sure I repaid my pal/got out of a jam/met my bills — and so can you!”